From the desk of Kristina R. Hess, San Diego Trust Attorney, Estate Planning Lawyer

 The Republican field, by and large, are in favor of either raising the estate tax credits or abolishing the estate tax altogether.
 Front runner Donald Trump, along with Jeb Bush, Rand Paul, Marco Rubio, and Mike Huckabee, have all proposed either eliminating the federal estate tax or letting individual states decide whether or not they want to collect estate taxes.
 John Kasich and Carly Fiorina have not put forth any specific proposals for how they would approach the estate tax, but Kasich eliminated the estate tax in Ohio during his time as governor.

 No matter who is elected President, it’s important to note that he or she does not actually have the power to eliminate the estate tax, since Congress is the branch of government that controls taxes.
 This past year, the Republican controlled House of Representatives voted overwhelmingly to repeal the estate tax, while the Senate may vote on its own repeal bill next year.
 That being said, whoever is elected President will have the ability to either veto or sign into law whatever changes are made by Congress to the federal estate tax.

 No matter who wins the 2016 election, and this is going to be a very important election for our country, San Diego Estate attorneys are expecting big changes to come to the federal estate tax limits.
-If you have any questions about how the federal estate tax exemptions can affect you, or if you qualify for an exemption from state estate taxes, please contact us at 858-461-6844 or visit http://www.krhess.com to set up a consultation.
+If you have any questions about how the federal estate tax exemptions can affect you, or if you qualify for an exemption from state estate taxes, please email us or call 858-461-6844 to set up a consultation.

 Remember, the biggest potential tax savings for most married Californians is making sure that your Trust is set up to maximize capital gains tax savings and the double step-up in cost basis (when the spouses both pass away).
 Make sure your Trust is up to date.
 If it is more than 5 years old, be sure to ask about a complimentary review.